kumahq/kuma/docs/madr/decisions/008-mesh-logging.md

 MeshLogging allows users to log incoming and outgoing traffic for services.
 This feature is useful in the following scenarios:
-* auditing - services that contain important data might want to log access to its resources for auditing purposes
+* Auditing - services that contain important data might want to log access to its resources for auditing purposes.
-* debugging - an engineer might want to see traffic going in/out of a service to debug misbehaviour
+* Debugging - an engineer might want to see traffic going in/out of a service to debug misbehaviour.
-* insights - logs are useful when trying to understand users and their behaviour
+* Insights - logs are useful when trying to understand users and their behaviour.

 ## Specification